-In both cases, the BT model formulations come with assumptions and limitations, discussed by previous works \cite{revisitBT, tang, munos, azar, onlineiterative}.
-The BT model assumes that human preferences are transitive, an assumption which has been undermined by psychology research \cite{onlineiterative,intransitivity1, intransitivity2}. \citet{azar} showed that the BT reward models can overfit to the relative rankings in the trajectory pairs, resulting in agent behavior that also overfits to the preferred ranked trajectory.
+In both cases, the BT model formulations come with assumptions and limitations, discussed by previous works \citep{revisitBT, tang, munos2024nash, azar, onlineiterative}.
+The BT model assumes that human preferences are transitive, an assumption which has been undermined by psychology research \citep{onlineiterative,intransitivity1, intransitivity2}.
+Furthermore, prior works also argue that the BT model’s transitivity assumption is unrealistic \citep{munos2024nash, zhang2024beyond}. \citet{azar} showed that the BT reward models can overfit to the relative rankings in the trajectory pairs, resulting in agent behavior that also overfits to the preferred ranked trajectory.
 Overfitting is particularly problematic when labels are noisy or behaviors are similar.
-Labeling errors occur when annotators are time-constrained or non-experts \cite{onlineiterative, rime}.
-Realistic error rates are between 5-38\% \cite{revisitBT}, as evidenced by an observed 25\% disagreement rate among labelers \cite{dubois, coste}.
-Prior work demonstrated that even a 10\% label error rate can significantly degrade RL performance~\cite{lee2021bpref, rime}. \citet{revisitBT} show that the BT-model is not a necessary choice for a reward modeling approach, and BT-based models result in underperforming behaviors when labeling error rates are above 10\%.
+Labeling errors occur when annotators are time-constrained or non-experts \citep{onlineiterative, rime}.
+Realistic error rates are between 5-38\% \citep{revisitBT}, as evidenced by an observed 25\% disagreement rate among labelers \citep{dubois, coste}.
+Prior work demonstrated that even a 10\% label error rate can significantly degrade RL performance~\citep{lee2021bpref, rime}. \citet{revisitBT} show that the BT-model is not a necessary choice for a reward modeling approach, and BT-based models result in underperforming behaviors when labeling error rates are above 10\%.

-In contrast to most works, we assume the presence of labeling mistakes and similar behaviors in ranked pairs, so we avoid learning BT-modeled rewards based on the relative labels.
-To this end, we introduce Similarity as Reward Alignment (SARA), a robust and flexible PbRL framework.
+In contrast to most previous work, we assume the presence of labeling mistakes and similar behaviors in ranked pairs, so we avoid learning BT-modeled rewards based on the relative labels.
+To this end, we introduce Similarity as Reward Alignment (SARA), a robust and flexible PbRL framework (see Figure~\ref{fig:model} for an overview).
 SARA acknowledges that even with noise, discerning patterns exist in the preferred set as a whole and employs contrastive learning to obtain a representation for this set.
-SARA then computes rewards at each timestep based on the encoded trajectory's similarity to the preferred representation.
-Despite its simplicity, this formulation handles noisy or ambiguous preference data reliably, and to our knowledge, our framework is novel in the PbRL literature.
+SARA then computes rewards at each timestep based on the encoded trajectory's similarity to the representation of the preferred trajectories.
+Despite its simplicity, it handles noisy or ambiguous preference data reliably, and to our knowledge, our framework is novel in the PbRL literature.
 Our contributions and findings are: